marja-menge/mwd_datepicker/README.md

 mwd_datepicker
 ==============

-A date and time picker for all the html input elements that are related to the dateobject:
+A date and time picker for all the html form elements that are related to the dateobject:
 - date
 - time
 - datetime-local